-Now, I have flown plenty of domestic United Airlines flights and found them to be less than pleasant and the thought of experiencing that same level of service and product quality in a long haul international flight was absolutely dreadful.
+I have flown plenty of domestic United Airlines flights and found them to be less than pleasant.
+The thought of experiencing that same level of service and product quality in a long haul international flight was absolutely dreadful.
 But in the interest of fair reporting, and not reviewing a product for which I had no personal knowledge of, I decided to take a long haul flight on United’s BusinessFirst product so that I could give them a fair shake.

 Flight# UA 927